Learning Works Presents

-Portland: East End Community School, Ocean Avenue Elementary, Presumpscot and Reiche Elementary Schools.
+Where: Portland: East End Community School, Ocean Avenue Elementary, Presumpscot, and Reiche Elementary Schools.

-Curriculum: LearningWorks AfterSchool collaborates with school-day teaching staff to develop curriculum focused around STEAM (Science, Technology, Engineering, Arts, & Math).
-The curriculum is designed to be highly engaging, hands on, and relevant to students.
+Program Curriculum: LearningWorks AfterSchool collaborates with school-day teaching staff to develop a curriculum focused around STEAM (Science, Technology, Engineering, Arts, & Math).
+The curriculum is designed to be highly engaging, hands-on, and relevant to students.